DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Adventures-in-PiLand.md

 There are some alternative CNCjs user interfaces that do not push the Raspberry Pi so hard - for example cncjs-pendant-tinyweb and cncjs-shopfloor-tablet.
 They have far fewer features than the full CNCjs UI, but they may be enough for some use cases.

+### Older Raspbian Releases

+The current Rasbian release is called "stretch".
+The one before that was "jessie", and before that "wheezy".
+Trying to run the CNCjs UI on wheezy was an exercise in frustration - various components were so old that many things about CNCjs would not work at all.
+Jessie was somewhat better, but it was difficult to get an up to date browser working with jessie.
+The process of upgrading from wheezy to jessie, and then to stretch, took several days.